joshbrew/eegpwa/README.md

 * `gpu.MultiChannelDFT(signalBuffer, nSeconds, texOut = false)` - Multi channel DFT, input a 2D array with rows of equal widths and the number of seconds sampled.
 Outputs a 2D array with the frequency distribution (x-axis) in the first index and then the list of amplitudes in the second index.

-* `gpu.MultiChannelDFT_BandPass(signalBuffer, nSeconds, freqStart, freqEnd, texOut = false)` - Multi channel DFT with a bandpass filter applied.
+* `gpu.MultiChannelDFT_Bandpass(signalBuffer, nSeconds, freqStart, freqEnd, texOut = false)` - Multi channel DFT with a bandpass filter applied.
 Input 2D array with rows of equal widths, number of seconds, high pass frequency (lower bound), and low pass frequency (upper bound).
 Just set the filter to maximum nyquist sampling frequency for no low-pass filtering.
 Outputs a 2D array with the band pass window frequency distribution in the first index and the list of -positive- amplitudes in the next index.

 * More being tested like inverse DFTs or automatic bandpass then inverse dfts via pipelining, or other combinations. gpujs lets you pass textures of the outputs between kernels with ease which lowers the difficulty for real time DSP.
 There are also tests in the /other folder e.g. for video convolution or the 128 channel FFT benchmark